harkin-s/blockchanin-py/README.md

 # blockchanin-py
-A simple blockchain built in python
+A simple blockchain built in python, also using falsk to interact with it.